HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ## 12. What is the difference between Regression and Retesting?

-  - Regression Testing: Regression testing, also known as generic testing, revolves around re-running functional and non-functional tests.
+  - **Regression Testing**: Regression testing, also known as generic testing, revolves around re-running functional and non-functional tests.
 It is especially done to ensure whether previously developed and tested software still performs the same after a change or not.
 It can be performed either manually or using automated tests
-  - Re-testing: Re-testing, also known as planned testing, is used for specific bugs after it has been fixed by the developers.
+  - **Re-testing**: Re-testing, also known as planned testing, is used for specific bugs after it has been fixed by the developers.
 Re-testing is performed to check the scenario under the same environmental conditions after detection has been fixed.

  ## 13. What is System testing and Unit Testing?
 Write the difference between them.

-   - System Testing: It is a typical black box testing technique that is performed in a complete and fully integrated system to evaluate the system’s compliance with its specific requirements.
+   - **System Testing**: It is a typical black box testing technique that is performed in a complete and fully integrated system to evaluate the system’s compliance with its specific requirements.
 It must investigate both functional requirements and non-functional requirements.
 Generally, it is performed by both testers and developers.
-  - Unit Testing: In unit testing, each component of the software is individually tested.
+  - **Unit Testing**: In unit testing, each component of the software is individually tested.
 Generally, unit testing is performed by developers.
 Those systems that have a lot of interdependencies between their modules cannot be tested by unit testing.

 ## 14. What are the types of Integration Testing?

 Integration testing includes the following types:
-  - Big bang testing: It involves integrating all the modules and components at once and then testing them as a whole (single unit).
+  - **Big bang testing**: It involves integrating all the modules and components at once and then testing them as a whole (single unit).
 When testing these components together, they are treated as an entity.
 The integration process will not proceed if all the components of the unit are not completed.
-  - Bottom-Up Testing: This strategy involves testing lower-level modules first, then moving on to higher-level modules.
+  - **Bottom-Up Testing**: This strategy involves testing lower-level modules first, then moving on to higher-level modules.
 As long as top-level modules have been tested, the process continues.
 Upon integrating and testing the lower-level modules, the next level of modules will be created.
- - Top-Down Testing: This strategy involves testing software systems from top to bottom according to the control flow.
+ - **Top-Down Testing**: This strategy involves testing software systems from top to bottom according to the control flow.
 Tests are conducted first on the higher-level modules, followed by tests and integration of the lower-level modules to verify the functionality of the software.
 Testing is carried out using stubs when some modules are not yet ready

 ## 15. Name some of the most popular integration testing tools.